Food security: Food loss and waste

 Food waste may be diverted for alternative human consumption when economic variables allow for it.
 In the 2019 edition of the State of Food and Agriculture, FAO asserted that food loss and waste have potential effects on the four pillars of food security.
 However, the links between food loss and waste reduction and food security are complex, and positive outcomes are not always certain.
 Reaching acceptable levels of food security and nutrition inevitably implies certain levels of food loss and waste.
 Maintaining buffers to ensure food stability requires a certain amount of food to be lost or wasted.
 At the same time, ensuring food safety involves discarding unsafe food, which then is counted as lost or wasted, while higher-quality diets tend to include more highly perishable foods.

 How the impacts on the different dimensions of food security play out and affect the food security of different population groups depends on where in the food supply chain the reduction in losses or waste takes place as well as on where nutritionally vulnerable and food-insecure people are located geographically.

-The waste of consumable food is even gaining attention from large food conglomerates.
-For instance, due to low food prices, simply discarding irregular carrots has typically been more cost-effective than spending money on the extra labor or machinery necessary to handle them.
-A juice factory in the Netherlands, however, has developed a process to efficiently divert and use previously rejected carrots, and its parent company is expanding this innovation to plants in Great Britain.

-In recent years, France has worked to combat food insecurity, in part by addressing food waste; since 2013 the country has passed laws prohibiting grocery stores from discarding unsold food items, requiring that they instead donate the food to designated charities.
-Nevertheless, according to The Economists Global Food Security Index, overall food insecurity remains more severe in France than in the United States despite higher nationwide estimates of food waste in the U.S.

-Local efforts can directly help regional food security, particularly when residents become mindful of the juxtaposition of food insecurity in their communities with their own food waste at home.
-Learning that the average family of four throws away $1,500 worth of food per year while neighbors may be going hungry the motivation to waste less and give more: waste less money at the grocery store and give more to the food pantry.

-Overfishing

-The overexploitation of fish stocks can pose serious risks to food security.
-In 2022 the United Nations called attention “considerably negative impact” on food security of the fish oil and fishmeal industries in West Africa.
+Climate change

+In 2023, climate change significantly impacted food security, with extreme weather events being primary drivers in 18 countries, affecting over 77 million people.
+The year marked the hottest on record, leading to severe climatic disturbances such as droughts, floods, and hurricanes.
+These events disrupted agriculture, damaged crops, and decreased food availability, underlining the crucial need for urgent global action to adapt to and mitigate climate impacts to protect food sources.

+Recent climate modeling suggests that even when accounting for farmer adaptation, global yields of calories from six major staple crops are projected to be 24% lower by 2100 under a high-emissions scenario than they would be without climate change.